Fertility is a complex and often fraught issue for many people.

 A higher proportion of visceral fat limits libido and fertility in women.

-Furthermore, excessive and regular alcohol consumption can lead to irregular or non-existant periods, disrupt ovulation, excess estrogen (as a result of excess weight), and lowered libido.
+Furthermore, excessive and regular alcohol consumption can lead to irregular or non-existent periods, disrupt ovulation, excess estrogen (as a result of excess weight), and lowered libido.

 Of course, not every study has produced adhering results.